- Which trials require accrual reporting?

 - What type of accrual reporting is required for multi-institutional trials?

-- What type of patient accrual data should be reported to CTRP?
+- What type of patient accrual data should be reported in CTRP?

 - How do I report zero accruals on an institutional study at my center?